compositactic/Compositactic/CT.Test/Document Templates/CTScript.md

 Document is a Range

+Document has:
-Document has a model -- Composite w/model
+* a model
-Document has a int key named Id
+* an int key named Id
-Document has a string named Name
+* a string named Name
-Document has a DateTime named LastModified
+* a DateTime named LastModified
-Document has a TimeSpan named TotalEditingTime Document has a PageSetup named PageSetup
+* a TimeSpan named TotalEditingTime
+* a PageSetup named PageSetup

 PageSetup has a model -- Composite w/model
 PageSetup has an Orientation named Orientation --